jia20210510/pyTest/README.md

 # pyTest
-this interface project on a  home computer
+this is project on home

 frame: python+pytest+jenkins